EBI-Metabolights/guides/docs/index.md

 ### Study accession number

-When you first create a new study you will be provided with information about the temporary submission request (eg. REQxxx) as shown below.
+When you first create a new study you will be provided with information about the temporary submission request (e.g., REQxxx) as shown below.
 You will also receive this information by email.
 This **REQxxx** is a temporary identifier and **should not** be included in your manuscript.

 replace picture
 ![Portal](assets/images/image12.png)

-Once the study passes the required validation and status is promoted to ‘Private’, an accession number (eg. MTBLSxxx) will be issued.
+Once the study passes the required validation and status is promoted to ‘Private’, an accession number (e.g., MTBLSxxx) will be issued.
 This **MTBLSxxx** permanent unique identifier **should be** used to reference the study in manuscripts and other communications.

 As part of MetaboLights new workflow, submitters can change the status of their studies from ‘Private’ to ‘Public’.
 You can also use your MetaboLights study URL https://www.ebi.ac.uk/metabolights/MTBLSxxxx to reference your study in any type of publication.